 In the present study, the studied isolates illustrated a high level of resistance to amoxicillin (76.7%) but excellent efficacy to amoxiclav (90% sensitive).
 In spite of this several researchers have revealed diverse results with moderate to high sensitivity to amoxicillin and usually excellent efficacy to amoxiclav10,31-34.
 The current study found a high level of resistance to metronidazole among the isolates (50%), and these results are higher than those reported by Kulik et al.26 where P. gingivalis was 9.5% resistant to metronidazole.Metronidazole resistance has not been reported much in the literature, while in the current study 15 strains of P. gingivalis were resistant to metronidazole.
-The sensitive finding of those studies showing 100% sensitivity to metronidazole may be that such data do not appear in the results because the experiment cannot be repeated because these strains are no longer viable and false positives may have occurred.
+The sensitive finding of those studies showing 100% sensitivity to metronidazole may be that such data do not appear in the results because the experiment cannot be repeated. because these strains are no longer viable and false positives may have occurred.
 The discrepancy is usually caused by too much oxygen during incubation, which is the most common mechanism of false-resistance results with metronidazole because the occurrence of a growth inhibiting zone (death of anaerobic bacteria) is due to exposure to too much oxygen during administration of antibiotic discs 10.Azithromycin is a new generation semi-synthetic macrolide derivative of erythromycin that has been modified to create a broader spectrum of antibacterial activity and improve tissue penetration.
 However, in this study, 30% of the strains were resistant to azithromycin.Also in the current study, a high level of clindamycin resistance was found (63.3%) and this is different from the results of several other studies where clindamycin resistance was only 38% or less27,28.In the current study, doxycycline 46.7% had a sensitive and moderate inhibitory effect (53.3%) on P. gingivaliscompared with tetracycline (83% sensitive) and 13.3% moderate.
 These results differ from those reported by Kulik et al. in Swaziland where they reported a sensitivity of 95.2% to doxycycline 26.

 Fluoroquinolones are known to have a very good effect against oral bacteria including P. gingivalis.
 Among the various drugs in this group, moxifloxacin is used to treat a number of infections, including: respiratory infections, cellulitis, anthrax, intra-abdominal infections, endocarditis, meningitis, and tuberculosis.
 Moxifloxacin was patented in 1988 and approved for use in the United States in 1999 and is on the World Health Organization's List of Essential Medicines 35.
 Almost all researchers showed that moxifloxacin has excellent activity against oral microbes,32, 33-34, 36 a result similar to the results of the current study where the drug showed a high sensitivity of 100% (Table 2).
 Only a few studies discuss the activity of different cephalosporins on P. gingivalisstrains 31, 32.
 The current study found the results to be highly variable.
 While cefotaxime and ceftriaxone showed very good efficacy (100%), the sensitivity rate for cefazolin was 73.3% and cefuroxime 80%.
-Although cefoxitin is the drug of choice from the LAB group for the treatment of anaerobic disease37.
-The selection of the current study includes the most common cephalosporins prescribed in Yemen for systemic/non-oral bacterial infections.
+Although cefoxitin is the drug of choice from the LAB group for the treatment of anaerobic disease37,The selection of the current study includes the most common cephalosporins prescribed in Yemen for systemic/non-oral bacterial infections.
 The results clearly showed that cefotaxime and ceftriaxone, which belong to the third generation of cephalosporins and have a wider range of activity, have a better effect compared to cefazolin (1st generation) and cefuroxime (2nd generation) in inhibiting bacterial growth.

 CONCLUSION